wdi-sg/gitbook-2018/02-js/js-callbacks-iterators/callbacks2.md

 ### Pairing Exercises

-1. copy paste and run the write your own callback code
+- copy paste and run the write your own callback code
+  - add your own string-returning function and use the alertFiveTimes function to call it.

-2. Write a function that uses a loop and does multiplication on two numbers.
+- Write a function that uses a loop and does multiplication on two numbers-

 Given:
 ```